 Matt Slick: I didn't think the transcendental argument was hackneyed.
 I prefer to use the transcendental argument.

 Rashbam: Ah, a "transcendentalist".
 How quaint.

-Matt Slick: Would you like to try and thrash the transcendental argument?
+Matt Slick: Would you like to try to thrash the transcendental argument?

 Rashbam: I don't even find it to be a coherent argument.